Go to main menu Go to search Go to main content Go to footer

 Second Digital Workshop with experts

-On the 12th of June, our partner Fundación Juana de Vega organised the second Digital workshop with Experts of Down to Earth, covering the topic of Year 2: Access barriers to young farmers in depopulated areas.
-This workshop was an opportunity for Down to Earth’s partners to discuss the topic with two experts form the consultancy amattera: Neus Monllor and Dirk Madriles.
+On the 12th of April, our partner Fundación Juana de Vega organised the second Digital workshop with Experts of Down to Earth, covering the topic of Year 2: Access barriers to young farmers in depopulated areas.
+This workshop was an opportunity for Down to Earth’s partners to discuss the topic with two experts from the consultancy amattera: Neus Monllor and Dirk Madriles.

 The workshop began with an analysis of data from the latest European Parliament resolution on generational renewal within EU farms.
 This overview provided insights into the various dimensions of the issue, including demographic, social, educational, economic, environmental, territorial, and institutional aspects.